 Figure 5: Spatial distribution of partial profit WTP (where to target the scenarios)

-4. Recommended pixel level rice planting date strategy
+4. Recommended rice planting date strategy per grid cell

 The foregoing analyses has made binary comparisons.
 But the interest is on which scenario should be advocated for a particular location.
 To get this optimal scenario, we calculate the maximum upper bound WTP among the scenarios and the maximum lower WTP.
 If there is match on which scenario is selected and are all positive, then we recommend that scenario.
 Figure 6 shows the optimal rice planting date strategy.
 This is main graph for the paper recommending a robust strategy for each pixel from the optimization model of partial profits.